Shovel Knight Showdown: Gameplay

 Shovel Knight, Black Knight, Polar Knight, and Goldarmor fight on the Colosseum level.
 Battles can be fought with up to four players using various characters.

-Shovel Knight Showdown is a fighting game.
+Shovel Knight Showdown is a platform fighting game.
 Players battle using one fighter from a roster of twenty different characters in the Shovel Knight franchise, all of which possess their own movesets and fighting styles.
 Each fighter has a basic and special attack, a movement skill, and the ability to parry.
 Playable characters range from Shovel Knight, who attacks with a shovel or magic wand, to Specter Knight, a fast character who can wall jump, to Plague Knight, who throws explosive bombs.

 One to four players can engage in combat across several game modes.
 These settings include a free for all, where the victor is decided by whoever defeats all the other players, to a cooperative mode where players team up to battle AI-controlled opponents.
 One mode called "Treasure Clash" centers around collecting gems that appear around the level as quickly as possible, while claiming the jewels of other players by slaying them.
 During battle, various items appear intermittently across the level, and collecting them causes a helpful effect.
 For example, an item could be food that restores health, or a magnet that can be used to push back other players.
 Each stage can be altered using a set of modifiers that allow for different effects and battle scenarios, such as a modifier that prevents items from appearing, or another that causes bombs to fall randomly around the level.
 A special mode called "Chester's Choice" allows the player to randomly set these modifiers, leading to distinct battles with different combinations of stages, items, teams, and other features.

 Showdown features a single-player story mode.
 Set after the narrative of Shovel Knight: Specter of Torment, the plot of the mode is about Specter Knight's friends attempting to defeat the Enchantress by imprisoning her in a magic mirror.
 In the process, they accidentally create hostile clones of each of the knights which the player must defeat.
 In this setting, players battle through stages and opponents that are unique to the chosen character, though each variation of the story mode ends with a two-phase boss battle against the mirror.
 A special minigame must be completed to progress through the campaign; it requires the player to break several moving targets to achieve a set score.
 Story mode features three difficulty options, and completing the mode for each character allows the player to unlock new fighters and levels.